uimini/docs/docs/docs/download.md

 <a class="ui-button isPrimary" href="#">Download source</a> -->

+## CDN

+Not available yet.
+We need to have [100+ start on github](https://github.com/uimini/uimini) for start to use CDN.
+Help us to make it :)

 ## Download source

 Compile Uimini with your own asset pipeline by downloading our source Sass.
 For download last realize with all new feature [click here](https://github.com/uimini/uimini/archive/master.zip) or follow button bellow.